A Comprehensive Guide to Fasting

 The only time that micronutrients — vitamins and minerals — become a major problem is when you’re chronically deficient in those nutrients already and you’re doing a longer multi-day fast.

-In that case, you may want to take a multivitamin, and for this I recommend Primal Multi.
+In that case, you may want to take a multivitamin, and for this I recommend a supplement called Primal Multi by Designs for Health.
 Click here to create an account with Fullscript to gain access to this pharmaceutical-grade supplement.
 If you are located outside of the US, Thorne’s Basic Nutrients 2/Day is my favorite.

 Start each morning with a big glass of water and keep a water bottle with you at all times through the day.
 Put sticky notes up around your house, set a reminder on your phone — do whatever you can to remind yourself to keep hydrating.